This post documents my final project for User Experience Design with June Ahn

 It is possible to configure the aQWERTYon via URL parameters to set the key and scale, and to hide components of the user interface.
 When teachers create exercises or assignments, they can link or embed the aQW with its settings locked to keep students from getting lost or confused.
 However, this does not necessarily invite the user to explore or experiment.
 Here is an example of an aQW preset to accompany a Beyoncé song.
 This preset might be used for a variety of pedagogical tasks, including learning some or all of the melody, creating a new countermelody, or improvising a solo.
 The harmonic major scale is not one that is usually taught, but it a useful way to blend major and minor tonalities.
 Students might try using more standard scales like major or harmonic minor, and listen for ways that they clash with Beyoncé’s song.

 Tasks and scenarios for explorers might include creating a melody, bassline or chords for an original piece of music.
-For example, a self-taught dance music producer might feel limited by the scales that are easiest to play on a piano-style keyboard (major, natural minor, pentatonics) and be in search of richer and more exotic sounds.
+For example, a self-taught dance music producer might feel limited by the scales that are easiest to play on a piano-style keyboard (major, natural minor, pentatonics), and might be in search of richer and more exotic sounds.
 This producer might play their track in progress and improvise on top using different scale settings.

 One of the users I tested with suggested an alternative explorer use case.
 He is an enthusiastic amateur composer and arranger, who is trying to arrange choral versions of pop and rock songs.
 He is a guitarist who has little formal music theory knowledge.
 He might use the aQW to try out harmonic ideas by ear, write down note names that form pleasing combinations, and then transfer them to the guitar or piano-based MIDI controller.